Severe Thunderstorm Watch issued for 11 counties in North Alabama

-The National Weather Service has issued a Severe Thunderstorm Watch for Madison County until 7 p.m.
-Monday.
+The National Weather Service has issued a Severe Thunderstorm Watch for 11 counties in North Alabama and three southern Tennessee counties until 8 p.m.
+Wednesday.

 This includes Cullman, Limestone, Madison, Morgan, DeKalb, Jackson, Marshall, Colbert, Franklin, Lauderdale, Lawrence counties in Alabama and Franklin, Lincoln and Moore counties in Tennessee.